kyledavid1/jaak/Chatroom/README.md

 # jaak

 ## Developing a basic Chatroom app using Action Cable and Rails 5!
+ActionCable is for dealing wit WebSockets.
+Hi-throughput, live data, streaming.
+Other ways - Polling (easy, but not scalable), long-polling(hold connection open, bad if frequent updates) server-sent events(requires persistent connection, update from server, but only puma/thing and no IE).
+Web Sockets - stateful connection (no good if broken), - no data frames (much less metadata) -Full-duplex so no need to complete request before response, mostly game useful.
+BUT less pings, but lots of persistent connections.

 Jason: 16:30 - end